TeamChallengeGroup2/TeamChallenge/README.md

 mentioned before, 50% of the data is used for training.
 As network the fcn network is used, is build calling fcn_model().

-In the seventh section (line 139-158), the test images (25% of the data) is predicted and validated using some metrics like the Dice coefficient, accuracy, specificity and sensitivity computed with the function metrics() with as input the predicted mask and their corresponding ground truth.
+In the seventh section (line 139-158), the test images (25% of the data) are predicted and validated using some metrics like the Dice coefficient, accuracy, specificity and sensitivity computed with the function metrics() with as input the predicted mask and their corresponding ground truth.